 Paper crafting is a good hobby for kids as well as adults.
 You can use paper crafting skills in decorating your home for different occasions.
 Like, you can make DIY paper bats to include in your Halloween decoration.
 Here’s a simple tutorial to learn how to make paper bats.

 The paper bats can be included in home decoration in a number of ways.
 You can simply create a centerpiece by gluing the cut-outs on a tree branch or LED light strip.

 If you’re looking for handmade Halloween decoration ideas, this easy and low-cost Halloween craft will please you.
 Just wind up strips of toilet paper around the empty roll and add googly eyes to complete the mummy.
 You can add arms to add more fun to the project.

 This easy Halloween project is ideal if you want to impress kids in your neighborhood.
 Take some food service gloves and fill with popcorns.
 You can even spray popcorns with a color mist to add more creepiness to the craft.

 Unused tin cans can be transformed into beautiful Halloween decorations.
 Making something useful out of tin cans is a fun craft to try.
 You need to paint the tin cans and draw different faces on them.
 For some inspiration, check out this tutorial to make a tin can bowling unit.

-Making a yarn pumpkin is super easy.
+Making a yarn pumpkin is super easy and cheap DIY Halloween decoration.
 You’ll need orange yarn, glue and a balloon.
 Blow up the balloon and wrap with the yarn soaked in glue.
 Finally, deflate the balloon after the yarn has dried up completely.
 Add a spiral yarn piece as stem at the top and hang it to the desired place.